Packaging translation – 5 elements you need to consider

 10th April 2017

 Whether you’re in the food and drink, cosmetics, medical or pharmaceutical industry you’ll always need to think carefully about your packaging in terms of the accuracy of the wording, what you’re required to include by law, the design, branding and your deadlines in which to complete everything.
-Here are 5 elements you need to consider when it comes to exporting and having your packaging translated.
+Here are 5 elements you need to consider when it comes to exporting and packaging translation.

 1. Do you know the legal requirements?